You can model a repurchase agreement (“repo”) as a buyer or as a seller using the FlexibleRepo instrument type. See all supported instruments.

 Auditing LUSID’s automatically-generated transactions

-We can examine the output transactions generated by instrument events to understand how LUSID has automatically transfered collateral and cash between buyer and seller on 2 January 2025:
+We can examine the output transactions to understand how LUSID has automatically transfered collateral and cash between buyer and seller between 1 and 2 January 2025 (click to enlarge):

 Valuing your position